devrajmuni143/Business-Insights-360/README.md

 ## PowerBI techniques Learnt

-- What are all the questions should be asked before staring the project
+- all the questions should be asked before starting the project
 - Creating calculated columns
 - creating measure using DAX language
 - Data modeling